paper-trail-gem/paper_trail/README.md

 info_for_paper_trail
 ```

+## 2. Limiting What is Versioned, and When

-## Choosing Lifecycle Events To Monitor
+### 2.a.
+Choosing Lifecycle Events To Monitor

 You can choose which events to track with the `on` option.
 For example, to
 ignore `create` events: